 When people think of South Florida music, most of them begin to think about the Latin American music community.
 This is an integral part but there is even more to add to this tapestry.
 The music can relax you or it can vivaciously vibe you to the floor.
 Lighting a fire isn’t just for an evening in Coconut Grove.
 It’s also for this regions’ music in the soul.

-Sonlokos brings Latin meringue and salsa tropical life to the forefront at many venues in Little Havana.
-Performing at the Gay8 Festival and the Ball& Chain, this group of gentlemen will make you move your body like Nina Sky.
+Sonlokos (@sonlokosofficial) brings Latin meringue and salsa tropical life to the forefront at many venues in Little Havana.
+Performing at the Gay8 (pronounced “gay-ocho”) Festival and at the Ball& Chain, this group of gentlemen will make you move your body like Nina Sky.
 Their fresh instrumentals bring many together in the region.
 Music duo Tony & Gloria perform jazz regularly at Alibi’s Monkey Bar in Wilton Manors.
 This duo lights up the stage with soft fresh vocals and warmth to make your soul sweat.
-Be sure to catch them each Wednesday.
+Be sure to catch them each Wednesday and Friday.

 Drag in South Florida always has bright lights, stages, and big names.
 However, there are times when they perform by the beach, in a casino, in a park—many alternatives to the standard LGBTQ bar scene.
 Regardless of venue, the heart and passion fueling their success is their unity and spirit to support each other and their community.
 Though many abound, a few will be mentioned here.

-“Don’t be a dry hoe; be a greasy bitch”, states Miami drag legend Tiffany Fantasia.
+“Don’t be a dry hoe; be a greasy bitch”, states Miami drag legend Tiffany Fantasia (@tiffanyfantasia).
 The Palace Show Bar on Ocean Drive blends amateur and drag icons in one spectacular place.
-Fantasia electrifies the stage with her epic high energy performances.
-TP Lords sparkles the night away in her sequins and solidly poised matching outfits.
-Diva legend Mother LePaige will not let you forget her flowing garb and electrifying smile.
-Join the weekly brunch as not to miss many others who are welcomed such as Tiara Love Dupree, Fantasia Gaga Royale and Joanna James.
+Fantasia electrifies the stage with her epic high-energy performances.
+Diva legend Mhi-ya LePaige (@queenofflips) will not let you forget her flowing garb and electrifying smile.
+Join the weekly brunch and you’ll likely see other stunning queens such as Tiara Love Dupree (@tiara_love_dupree), Fantasia Royale Gaga (@fantasiaroyalegaga), and Joanna James (@joannajjames).

 Sunsets and vistas of color fill the daytime as hot tunes abound well into the night.
 For the nightlife, South Florida abounds in excellence like no other place in the state.
 Sifting through all the options can be difficult but it is usually best to venture out and simply embrace the community.
 From Latin Dj’s to soul to funk and hip hop, this region has some of the best disc jockeys found worldwide.

-DJ’s Mike James.
-Josh Riptide, and Cesar Hernandez blast the night away at the hotspots of South Beach.
+DJs Mike James, Josh Riptide, and Cesar Hernandez blast the night away at the hotspots of South Beach.
 They know how to provide soothing sounds to transport the soul into a world of bliss.
-Come sway with them and move to the rhythm at the Palace Bar and other Ocean Drive spots.
-DJ Ed Talks rocks Hunters Night Club in Wilton Manors.
-He blends core hits with classic into mashups that are second to none.
+Come sway and move to the rhythm with resident DJ Josh (@joshriptide) at the Palace Bar.
+You can find DJ Mike holding down the beat at the LPN Party Miami After Hours.
+DJ Ed Talks (@djedtalks) rocks Hunters Night Club in Wilton Manors.
+He blends core hits with classics into mashups that are second to none.

 South Florida isn’t short on laughs either.
 With a resilient spirit to hurricanes, this region often thrives with the simplicity of belly-rolling laughter.
 Be sure to explore all the area has to offer from theaters to restaurants and small lounges as well as big clubs.
 Here you will be able to take in humor ranging from the Latin quarters of SOBE and Little Havana to the gayest town on earth Wilton Manors.

-Jabari Gayle, Nika Williams, and Joshua Snyder take the stage at Miami’s Flappers Comedy Club.
-Men and women equally are able to share the stage.
-Jabari spreads the love and bring his friends to the stage to share in the laughs.
-Ronnie Larsen has his own sexy naked male theater called Wilton Theater Factory.
-Larsen brings in the best acts from around the area.
-Larsen uses the theater stage to create risqué laughs.
+Ronnie Larsen produces some scantily-clad and skillful-acted theater at The Foundry in Wilton Manors.
+Larsen brings in the best acts from around the area and uses the theater stage to create risqué laughs.
 He covers topics from pornography to Grindr to coming out.
 Be sure to check out one of his shows.